antmicro/rowhammer-tester/docs/source/hammering.md

 The following set of commands allows to perform experiments on DRAM cell retention.
 In particular it is possible to fill the DRAM cell with a known pattern, disable cell refreshing and estimate the time after which first bit flips occur.
 {numref}`cell-retention-plot` presents a relation of bit flips detected over time.
-The results were collected from **TODO Memory type** off-the-shelf RDIMM DDR5 module.
+The results were collected from `SK hynix HMCG84MEBRA112NBB` off-the-shelf RDIMM DDR5 module.

 :::{figure-md} cell-retention-plot
 ![cell-retention-plot](images/rdimm-ddr5-cell-retention-plot.png)